 - Migration: This phase of the project cannot be estimated until the first phase is complete.
 Having a general understanding of the two states will help when deriving an overall project budget.
 However, be sure to pad this estimate originally and reallocate those dollars to “nice to have” features, if available.

 - Post Migration: For budgeting reasons, it is a good idea to budget the first 12 months of use after the migration is complete.
 This will give upper management some sense of what to add to the annual budget for this application and provide some sense of value to the organization.

 Don’t Go It Alone

 The landscape of IT is rapidly changing.
 Cloud providers are racing to release new features annually.
 For instance, Amazon Web Services had more than 30 launches in 2020 alone.
 Given this pace, it is unrealistic to think that a legacy team of developers will ramp up soon enough to be effective during a migration.
 Often the migration is the first time that many incumbent developers use these new tools, and they will undoubtedly make some critical errors in either architecture or design.

-Technology advisors are a vital partner during a project like this.
-Seasoned IT leadership with deep business acumen who can manage the project, budget, stakeholders, and solution the final product will be an invaluable asset.
-Technology advisors are also able to shepherd the incumbent team into these new skills, mentor them to a deeper understanding of the cloud, and provide a fallback resource for tough decisions.
+Cloud technology advisors are vital partners during any cloud transition project.
+Deep business acumen and extensive expertise managing projects, budgets, stakeholders, and solutioning the final product will be an invaluable asset.
+Technology and cloud advisors can also shepherd the incumbent team into these new skills, mentor them to a deeper understanding of the cloud, and provide a fallback resource for tough decisions.